kkernick/strongbox/README.md

 Then, enable the following `systemd` services:

-1. `strongbox.service`: Handles loading the root's key and mounting at boot-time
+1. `strongbox@.service`: Handles loading the pool's key and mounting at boot-time.
+Enable this for each pool that you want to be imported and decrypted by strongbox, such as `strongbox@rpool.service`
-2. `strongbox-import.service`: Handles importing the root volume
 3. `strongbox-export.service`: Exports non-root pools on shutdown.
 3. `strongbox-shutdown-ramfs.service`: `mkinitcpio` does not properly generate a shutdown ramfs, which prevents ZFS from properly exporting on shutdown.
 This service handles it.